Skip to content

 2. Agenda and Minutes.

 1. Each member of the Senate shall receive a copy of the full agenda and a copy of the full minutes of Senate business.
-Additional copies of the full agenda and the full minutes shall be available to interested faculty, staff, students, trainees, and the general public at the office of the Senate.

-3. Summaries of actions taken by the Senate shall be made available to each member of the University faculty, staff, students, and trainees within a reasonable time after each session of the Senate.
+3. Summaries of actions taken by the Senate shall be made available to each member of the university faculty, staff, students, and trainees within a reasonable time after each session of the Senate.

-10. Faculty Initiative and Review.
+9. Faculty Initiative and Review.

 Sections IV- VII are for user information and are not subject to the approval of the Academic Senate or the Board of Trustees.
 The Institutional Policy Committee, the Policy Owner, or the Policy Officer may update these sections at any time.